iWinston/typeorm-plus/docs/select-query-builder.md

     .from(User, "user")
 ```

-Which will result into following sql query:
+Which will result in the following sql query:

 ```sql
 SELECT ...
 FROM users user
 ```

-In this SQL query `users` is the table name and `user` is an alias we assign to this table.
+In this SQL query, `users` is the table name, and `user` is an alias we assign to this table.
 Later we use this alias to access the table:

 ```typescript